This SATB setting by Father Lhoumeau—although contemporary—certainly adheres to the “rule” of Pope Saint John Paul II.

 The answer surprised me!

-If you know additional church music job openings, please share them!
+Know of additional church music job openings?
+Please share them!

 I write in response to the 6 July 2022 statement by Pope Francis: “Make your voices heard!
 If they do not listen to you, shout even louder.”

 These pieces for “SAB” (Soprano, Alto, Bass) were commissioned by our organization for the National Eucharistic Revival.

 A gift from The Catholic Sacred Music Project and the Benedict XVI Institute

 A look at Dom Pothier’s performance instructions for a communion antiphon reveals a great deal of complexity in this pre-Mocquereau interpretive approach.